Kenton, in North Portland, isn’t quite hip (yet), but it feels like it’s about to break out. Big time.

 Each year, the April issue of Portland Monthly Magazine delivers a treasure trove of revealing numbers on Portland’s ever dynamic housing front.

 Sort by dozens of columns to see where your neighborhood or community of interest stacks against all other Portland neighborhoods or surroundings communities.
-For instance, when we stack rank Days on Market in the Real Estate table, Kenton ties for #2 of all Portland neighborhoods, meaning homes sold faster in Kenton than almost all of the rest of Portland in the past year.
+For instance, when we stack rank Days on Market in the Real Estate table, Kenton homes in 2016 sold faster than nearly two-thirds of the other Portland neighborhoods that year.
 Kenton is one POPULAR hood.

-If we explore a bit further, we see that perhaps one of the reasons for this incredible popularity is Kenton’s Average Home Price, which comes it at $318, 195 (lower third of all Portland).
+If we explore a bit further, we see that perhaps one of the reasons for this incredible popularity is Kenton’s Average Home Price, which for 2016 came in at $376,555 (lower third of all Portland).

 And if you’re looking for a neighborhood with close proximity to downtown and easy access to public transit, Kenton is a good option.
 The MAX line runs along North Interstate between Downtown and Kenton.
 Looking at the % Commute by Public Transit column, we see that 11% of Kenton residents use public transit to commute to work.